 Cumulative Cases and Deaths by County

-Totals of all reported COVID-19 cases for 2020, including those in long-term care (LTC) facilities.
+Totals of all reported COVID-19 cases, including those in long-term care (LTC) facilities.

 The numbers in this table are provisional.
 County case numbers and deaths may change as investigation finds new or additional information.
 The data provided below is the most current available.